matterhorn103/avo_xtb/README.md

 [`crest`](https://github.com/crest-lab/crest) (Conformer–Rotamer Ensemble Sampling Tool) adds a variety of sampling procedures for several interesting applications including conformer searches, thermochemistry, and solvation.

-## py-xtb
+## easyxtb

-The Avogadro plugin is itself only a layer on top of the `py-xtb` Python package, which is written and maintained as part of this project.
+The Avogadro plugin is itself only a layer on top of the `easyxtb` Python package, which is written and maintained as part of this project.
-`py-xtb` is published on the `PyPI` repository and can be used independently of the plugin from Python as an interface to `xtb` and `crest`.
+`easyxtb` is published on the `PyPI` repository and can be used independently of the plugin from Python as an interface to `xtb` and `crest`.

-For more details on the Python API, see `py-xtb/README.md`.
+For more details on the Python API, see `easyxtb/README.md`.

 ## Capabilities